Updated Investor Bulletin: Mutual Fund Classes

 Aug.
 4, 2016

 The SEC’s Office of Investor Education and Advocacy is issuing this Investor Bulletin to provide investors information about mutual fund classes.
 This bulletin addresses some of the fees that may apply to certain common mutual fund classes, but please note that mutual funds may have other fees and expenses that you should take into account when making an investment decision.
+If a financial professional has discretionary authority to invest in mutual funds on your behalf, these same considerations about fees and expenses apply and you should raise them with your financial professional.
 For more information on mutual fund fees and expenses, read our Investor Bulletin: Mutual Fund Fees and Expenses.

 What are Mutual Fund Classes?